Ernzen1/.c/README.md

 # c
-Im starting to programming in 02/22.
+Im starting to program in 02/22.
-That is my way to learn to programming, starting by some courses with algorithm and programming logic.
+This is my journey  to be a developer, starting with courses about algorithm and programming logic.

 My first language is C.

-*Guilherme Ernzen Marçal*. ©
+*Guilherme Ernzen Marçal* ©